faucetsdn/faucet/docs/docker.rst

 easily without having to build your own.

 We use Docker tags to differentiate between versions of Faucet.
-The latest tag will always point to the latest git commit.
+The latest tag will always point to the latest stable release of Faucet.
 All tagged versions of Faucet in git are also available to use, for example using the ``faucet/faucet:1.6.0`` Docker will run the released version 1.6.0 of Faucet.

 By default the Faucet and Gauge images are run as the `faucet` user under UID 0, GID 0.
 If you need to change that it can be overridden at runtime with the Docker flags: ``-e LOCAL_USER_ID`` and ``-e LOCAL_GROUP_ID``.

-To pull and run the latest git version of Faucet:
+To pull and run the latest version of Faucet:

 .. code:: console